 With the exception of viruses, which are often referred to as particles (they are not really living organisms); microbiologists classify all microorganisms as either prokaryotes or eukaryotes.
 Prokaryotes include Archaea and bacteria species.

 Being a group of organisms that proceeded eukaryotic organisms, prokaryotes are characterized by a simpler cell structure that consists of the DNA material, ribosome, and a cellular envelope.
 However, they may also possess a number of additional structures including flagella and cilia.

 Generally, prokaryotes lack membrane-bound organelles which is one of their main defining characteristic.
 Eukaryotes (protists and fungi etc) are more evolved and are characterized by a more complex structure.
-For instance, they have a nucleus (which consists of a nuclear membrane) as well as various membrane-bound organelles including the Golgi apparatus and mitochondria among others.

 In microbiology, microscopy techniques can be employed to study and differentiate between prokaryotic and eukaryotic organisms.
 This made possible by comparing the morphological characteristics of the microorganisms under the microscope.
 For instance, as compared to eukaryotes, prokaryotes are generally smaller in size and contain a cell wall.